iProgramMC/DSGameEngine/README.md

 This repo will also have examples of programs written based off it.

 The platform game contains sprites from New Super Mario Bros. for the Nintendo DS.
+I won't provide them here for legal reasons.
+The 3D engine doesn't contain any other things.

+You need devkitPro (namely devkitARM) to build.